suxinyan/PHD_lesson/README.md

 # PHD_lesson
-PHD_lesson
-This is a lesson hub committed by Su&Zhang.
+is a lesson hub committed by Su&Zhang.